3234374354/class-verge-rev/UPDATELOG.md

 - open dir error
 - auto launch path (Windows)
-- fix some clash config error
+- fix some classes config error
 - reduce the impact of the enhanced mode

 ---